Wikaobl/Wikaobl/README.md

 ![Header Image](https://capsule-render.vercel.app/api?type=waving&color=A3DCBE&height=300&section=header&text=Hi%20everyone!&fontSize=90&fontColor=ffffff&align=center)

-## I'm Wiktoria, a self-taught programmer with 1.5 years of experience. :woman_technologist:
+## I'm Wiktoria, a self-taught programmer with 1.5 years of experience. 👩‍💻

 ### My passion is creating and designing websites, and I also have a keen interest in Databases.
 If you need help building a website for yourself or your company, I'd be happy to assist.
 Apart from programming, I study English philology.
 In my free time, I enjoy: